-Colletive Consciousness – Human Unity
+Collective Consciousness – Human Unity

 The second principle “The mind must be consulted in its own growth“

 For Human Unity we need to build our relationships with others.
 We need to learn to value that we are all different, unique and inter-independent.
 When education allows each one to be consulted in their own growth, through acceptance, empathy, deep listening, collaboration, non-judgment and compassionate communication, we experience unity in diversity.
+Therefore, TLC is not a school but a community offering learning through real-life experiences to grow together.

 Adults strive to be role models, being present in the moment as observers free of judgment.
 Through active participation, and working together in community, facilitators and parents create a learning environment for the children to learn by example and real life.